MicrosoftDocs/cpp-docs/docs/mfc/reference/cbasetransition-class.md

 ### Remarks

-This flag is set internally when the top level code adds transitions to storyboard.
+This flag is set internally when the top-level code adds transitions to storyboard.

 ##  <a name="m_badded"></a>  CBaseTransition::m_bAdded